itiligent/ai/ISM-Control-Discovery-Prompt-Instructions.md

 1. ISM-Control-Discovery-Prompt.txt
 2. The same ASD OSCAL ISM catalog JSON/YAML used in Step 1
 3. Run1_Frozen_Section_Ledger.xlsx
+* Do not attach the original Doco *
 ```

 Use this message: